 Second we need a trigger for the driver.
 This would be some sort of easy to use button or switch on the dash or maybe on the steering wheel.
 When the driver activates the trigger the in-vehicle control unit will preserve the record of what is going on around the car by copying the current recording to a separate ‘holding memory’.
 But rather than taking just the previous five minutes the in-vehicle control unit will delay for two minutes 30 seconds before the recording is transferred.
 This means that the unit will capture what was happening on all sides of the vehicle for the 2 and a half minutes before the trigger was pressed and for the 2 and a half minutes after the trigger was pressed.

 Once a recording is transferred to the holding memory a process would begin to send this information to a central processing system.
 How exactly this would happen would be a big hurdle but let’s say, for the sake of brevity, that there is some sort of ubiquitous network built into the road system such that the in-vehicle control unit can send the recording via a WiFi connection.
-We could imagine some additional information, such as GPS coordinates and a simple time-stamp being sent along with the recording, but we should refrain from sending any sort of data about the vehicle submitting the recording, it needs to be anonymous.
+We could imagine some additional information, such as gps trackers coordinates and a simple time-stamp being sent along with the recording, but we should refrain from sending any sort of data about the vehicle submitting the recording, it needs to be anonymous.

 At the central processing system the video would be processed by a software system to identify all the license plates visible in the videos and ‘tag’ the videos in such a way that the system is able to retrieve the portion of any video containing a specific license plate.